 We are investigating the properties of mesenchymal stem cells that will help develop more effective and safer stem cell based therapeutic options in the future—with the potential to impact on a wide variety of clinical diseases and conditions.

-Most stem cells intended for regenerative therapy are isolated either from the patient's bone marrow or from adipose tissue.
-Mesenchymal stem cells (MSCs) can differentiate into the supportive connective tissues, such as myelosupportive stroma, adipose tissue, smooth muscle, cardiac muscle, bone, cartilage, ligament, cementum and dentin.
-They have been the main type of stem cells studied in the treatment of diseases affecting these tissue, especially because of the ease at which they can be harvested.
+Most stem cells intended for regenerative therapy are isolated either from the patient's bone marrow, adipose tissue or cranial bone/dental tissue.
+Mesenchymal stem cells (MSC) can differentiate into the supportive connective tissues, such as myelosupportive stroma, adipose tissue, smooth muscle, cardiac muscle, bone, cartilage, ligament, cranial sutures, cementum and dentin.
+MSC have been the main type of stem cell studied in the treatment of diseases affecting these tissue, which can be readily harvested from postnatal tissue and propagated in the laboratory.

-The Mesenchymal Stem Cell Laboratory is investigating the origin and biological properties of different postnatal MSC populations, and how these self-replicating multi-potential stromal cells can differentiate into a variety of different cell types.
-Our focus is to identify critical genes and epigenetic factors (factors not attributable to the DNA genetic code) that regulate MSC self-renewal, proliferation and differentiation.
+The Mesenchymal Stem Cell Laboratory is investigating the origin and biological properties of different postnatal MSC populations, and how these self-replicating multi-potential MSC can differentiate into a variety of different cell types.
+Our focus is to identify critical genes and epigenetic factors that regulate MSC self-renewal, proliferation and differentiation.

 Lead researcher: Professor Stan Gronthos